 Objective: Present computing era is based on internet and hence networking is an essential part of course.
-Prime concern is that in current advanced digital world various security threats are increasing day by day posing problems to data confidentiality, integrity and availability.
 This course aims at learning basic cryptography techniques and applying security mechanisms for operating systems as well as private and public network to protect them from various threats.
+Network security has three chief aims: